wootguy/Glitch-Life/readme.txt

    To fix this, disable "singleplayer" in the config or remove "blend" from the list of "corruptions" (also in the config).

+Some maps crash on start with "SZ_GetSpace: overflow without FSB_ALLOWOVERFLOW".
+Why?
+   This has multiple causes, but most likely there are too many files being precached for the map.
+If the .res file has more than about 1000 items in it then that's probably the issue.
+Set sentence_mode to 0 in the config file if it isn't already.

 The game keeps crashing!
 What can I do?
    This is how unstable each randomization option is (on a scale from 1-10):
        Texture = 0